MERTULAS/GTA_Vice_City_Script_with_OpenCV/README.md

   --------OpenCV projects on games--------

 Script that: automatically escapes from the cops, stops the engine fire automatically and Tommy Vercetti  keeps following the lane
+## Usage
+Set the game window to be in the upper left corner of the screen, to 640x480 and run the code.
+That's all

-OK.
+## OK.
 How is it working?

 The real time frame is converted into hsv space